Fundeluk/nswi041-exams/seminar-work.md

 **Potential Issues:**

-- In step 1, the teacher encounters difficulty logging into the system.
+- In step 1, the student encounters difficulty logging into the system and the error occurs on the screen.
-- In step 4, the system fails to display the correct exams, showing exams that are not yet ready for result publication.
+- In step 4, the system fails to display the correct exams, the system is showing exams that are not ready for result publication yet.
 - In step 5, the teacher inputs incomplete or incorrect results, requiring revision.
 - In step 6, the system encounters an error during data verification, delaying the process.
 - In step 7, the teacher inadvertently publishes the wrong results, necessitating a retraction and correction.